-So what can we - i.e. humankind - possibly do in order to resolve this momentous incongruity of the Newtonian principles?
+But let's return to the main topic of this chapter, namely the AM problem; ; what can we possibly do in order to resolve this momentous incongruity of the Newtonian principles?
 One truly cannot exaggerate the gravity of the situation (pun intended)!
 Are we poor souls destined to remain forever in ignorance of the physical workings of our cosmos?
 And is ALL of gravitational physics just a terrible mistake?
 Or, to put it bluntly:

 Do we have to "throw out Newton's baby - AND the bath water"?

-In short, the Binary Research Institute's working thesis concerning the missing angular momentum of the Sun can be summarized as follows: if we assumed that the Sun was moving in a binary orbit with a period of ca. 24000 years, the Sun would then turn out to have the proper & expected - or in any case, a far less disproportionate - angular momentum (AM) in accordance with its mass.
-This is of course precisely what the TYCHOS model proposes: a binary orbit of the Sun of ca. 24000y (or more exactly 25344 y).
+In short, the Binary Research Institute's working thesis concerning the missing angular momentum of the Sun can be summarized as follows: if we assume that the Sun is moving in a binary orbit with a period of ca. 24000 years, it would then turn out to have the proper & expected - or in any case, a far less disproportionate - angular momentum (AM) in accordance with its mass.
+This is of course in line with what the TYCHOS model proposes: a binary orbit of the Sun of ca. 24000y (or more precisely 25344 y).